u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 > "Hmm.
 It'd be interesting if we could induce liver cancer in mice with underlying cirrhosis.
 We already have a way of doing the latter with CCL4.
 What about an AAV-8 mediated approach?"

-I wish I recorded these conversations.
+I wish I recorded these conversations (well, parts of them).
 Across all labs.
 And then indexed them to be discovered by others.

 Instead, the knowledge contained within that months to years long process of hypothesizing and running experiments, constantly refined through ongoing discussions and tinkering with our entire team, was collapsed into one paper.

-We'd finish a draft, submit it for peer review, and then went through yet another opaque process that took months with editing, revisions, sometimes new experiments.

-Eventually, months or years later, our revised, typeset manuscript would be beautifully displayed for others.
+We'd finish a draft, submit it for peer review, and then after a few more months of back and forth (at a minimum), our revised, typeset manuscript would be beautifully displayed as a PDF for others.
 Hopefully with the word  `nature` somewhere in the header.
 And a list of authors, where the first and last got the bulk of the credit and the rest were just there, doing who knows what.

 Does it really have to be this way?

-### The Experiment is our Building Block
+### Share the Building Blocks

 Indeed many have lamented the problems plaguing science.
-Solutions have been difficult, because unlike classic software where users flock to better products and services, this ecosystem is gripped by a career incentive system comprised of universities and publishers.
-Papers, and the citations they accrue, are still the dominant currency for grants, promotions, and tenure.
+Solutions have been difficult, because unlike classic software where users flock to better products and services, this ecosystem is gripped by a career incentive system composed of universities and publishers.
+Papers, and the citations they accrue, are still the dominant currency for grants, promotions, tenure, and prestige.

 Communities of scientists have long recognized these problems and attempted to address it from within.
 Physicists started making their own findings accessible faster in the early 90s, which eventually turned into arXiv.
-Now, we have a number of preprint servers from bioRxiv, chemRxiv, medRxiv that allow scientists in those fields to share their publications before peer-review.
+Today, we have a number of preprint servers from bioRxiv, chemRxiv, medRxiv that allow scientists in their respective fields to share their publications before peer-review.

 Though preprints were an important step in making science more accessible, they continued to treat the paper as the fundamental output of the scientific process.

 That’s not to say that papers should go away - they are valuable for long-form, contextualized descriptions of findings.
-But what’s missing is a way to share knowledge sooner.
-Science isn’t done in papers, but in weekly experiments full of discussions, dead ends, tinkering, refining, and occasional flashes of insight.
+But we lack a way to share knowledge in a way that reflects how we got there.
+Science isn’t done in papers, but through ongoing experiments full of discussions, dead ends, tinkering, refining, and occasional flashes of insight.

-Can the paper itself be unbundled into smaller units of knowledge?
-Hypotheses linked to evidence – from our own lab and those of others elsewhere.
+What if the paper itself was unbundled into smaller units of knowledge?
 Stated differently, what if we published smaller units of knowledge, from which we could assemble papers?

+[Nanopublications](https://nanopub.net/) were one approach which allowed scientists to share the smallest possible unit of publishable information, like a study or specific claim.
+Though they haven’t seen mainstream adoption, in part due to career incentive structures, they were a natural evolution from preprints in moving towards faster dissemination of scientific knowledge.

-New approaches led by researchers are gradually emerging to address some of these ideas.
+New ideas led by researchers are gradually emerging to build on some of these ideas.
 Consider for example [Discourse Graphs](https://joelchan.me/assets/pdf/Discourse_Graphs_for_Augmented_Knowledge_Synthesis_What_and_Why.pdf) which were originally described by Joel Chan and are becoming a [new, usable protocol](https://discoursegraphs.com/) for researchers to share their own knowledge -- within their labs and outside.

-Discourse Graphs represent research ideas as modular, interlinked claims: hypotheses, evidence, critiques, questions.
+Discourse Graphs, in a way, mimic the research process itself.
+They model ideas into a modular graph composed of questions, claims, and evidence.
 Each node can be attributed, versioned, and connected to others, making it possible to track the evolution of thought over time.
-They enable insights to be published in smaller chunks - like code commits in software development - while maintaining traceability, credit, and context.
+They enable insights from researchers to be published in smaller chunks - like code commits in software development - while maintaining traceability, credit, and context.

-Equally important is that the intermediate and final results wouldn’t be locked away in PowerPoints and PDFs – two formats that are notoriously difficult for machine readability.

-Imagine if every lab meeting, idea, brainstorming session, experimental decision lived in such a shared, explorable graph.
+Within the walls of a lab, basic aspects of science - like ramping up new scientists - becomes orders of magnitude easier with these new approaches.
+Back in my day, I snuck into a post-doc’s drive on our shared network to rummage through folders of poorly labeled PDFs!

+Now imagine if questions, claims, and findings from lab meetings and experiments were documented in a living, shared, explorable graph, unified across all labs.
 Not buried in notebooks, slides, and brains, but organized and discoverable with proper attribution -- by scientists, and those adjacent.

 ### Public Science has Transformative Potential